arju88nair/projectJHuntBot/README.md

 To be done in future:
 1) Have to train a model to weed out fake,corrupted,incomplete
 2) Multiple spiders for scraping news websites instead of RSS feeds
-3) Unified command for simultaneos launch of spiders
+3) Unified command for simultaneous launch of spiders

 This is an alternate working version of ProjectCulminate which is done using Scrapy.
 Opted for Scrapy because the deployment of [ProjectCulminate](https://github.com/arju88nair/ProjectCulminate) resulted in massive loss in performance.